What is the impact of diet culture on modern society and our ability to enjoy food?

 With all the focus centered around food and calories, it becomes more difficult to manage.
 Calories should be nothing more than fuel to us.
 It shouldn’t cause such great distress.

-“Calories are fuel; They’re simply a unit of energy used to fill up our tank.”
+“Calories are fuel.
+They’re simply a unit of energy used to fill up our tank.
+But Diets measure our worth in lbs.”

 When you stick to the plan and manage to lose X amount of pounds, you automatically feel better about yourself.
 If you happen to ‘cheat’ a little and gain even a fraction of an ounce, then all hell breaks loose.